“Healing does not mean the damage never existed,

-During the EMDR sessions, I will ask you to focus on a disturbing memory, emotion, body sensation or trigger, while applying bilateral stimulation which repeatedly activates the right and left side of the brain.
-Bilateral stimulation just means that the client will be ask to listen to tones on earphones that go back and forth from left ear to right ear while they hold to vibrating pulsers or "buzzers" in each hand and focus on their "target" (memory image, body sensation or emotion).
+During the EMDR sessions, I will ask you to focus on a disturbing memory, emotion, body sensation or trigger while applying bilateral stimulation which repeatedly activates the right and left sides of the brain.
+Bilateral stimulation just means that the client will be asked to listen to tones in earphones that go back and forth from left ear to right ear while they hold vibrating pulsers or "buzzers" in each hand or focus on a moving object.
+While the bilateral stimulation occurs they will also be asked to mentally focus on their "target" (memory image, body sensation or emotion).
 Bilateral stimulation assists the neuro-physiological system to release emotional experiences that get stuck and return the mind and body to a greater sense of ease and self-agency.
-Clients often express a sense of "freedom" from the experience being processed with reduced emotional distress, new insights and a new sense of ability to handle and overcome the distressing situation.
+Clients often express a sense of "freedom" from the experience being processed with reduced emotional distress, new insights, and a new sense of ability to handle and overcome the distressing situation.
 EMDR can be effective for those troubling memories or ingrained patterns of behavior that traditional talk therapy has not fully helped you shift.

 Contact me to see how EMDR may help you gain freedom from your past!